LaTeX-Package-Repositories/herries-press/changepage/README.md

 INSTALLATION
 ---------------

-Run `latex` on changepage.tex to produce the files changepage.ins, changepage.sty, and chngpage.sty,
-as well as to compile the PDF documentation.
+Run `latex` on changepage.ins to produce the files changepage.sty and run `lualatex` on changepage.dtx to compile the PDF documentation.

-Execute `latex changepage.ins` to produce the files above except changepage.ins itself (and the PDF file, obviously).

 COPYRIGHT AND LICENSING
 ---------------

 Author: Peter Wilson (Herries Press)
-Maintainer: Will Robertson (will dot robertson at latex-project dot org)
+Maintainer: LaTeX Project
 Copyright 2000–2008 Peter R. Wilson
 Copyright 2009 Will Robertson
+Copyright 2026 LaTeX Project

 This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either